How to Extract OpenType Font Signature in Java with GroupDocs.Metadata

 - Do I need a license?
 A free trial works for evaluation; a full license is required for production

 - Can I process multiple fonts?
-Yes – use batch or concurrent processing for large sets
+Yes – batch or concurrent processing is supported

 Prerequisites